Learn more about Embodied Carbon, Life Cycle Assessment in our OnDemand training course

 Where can I get training?

-IGBC or its partners such as OneClick LCA provides training on the use calculation of embodied carbon and LCA.
+IGBC provides training on the use calculation of embodied carbon and LCA.

-If you want to learn how to quantify the carbon emissions associated with your building designs, register for IGBC’s “Whole Life Carbon” Training here.
+If you want to learn how to quantify the carbon emissions associated with your building designs, register for IGBC’s “Embodied Carbon 101 here.